 See related: What happens when you miss a credit card payment?

 Once you sign up for installment plan financing, keep these best practices in mind to get the most out of the payment solution.

 - Don’t take on too many plans at once.
 Smaller payments can mask how much you are actually spending, and you don’t want to be stuck with more than you can pay back.

 - Know your terms and conditions.
 Before you accept an offer, be sure you understand any penalties (such as account closure or late fees) that come from not meeting the set terms.

 - Always make payments on time, as late fees can be steep.
 Plus, some services report to credit bureaus.

 - Calculate your interest and fees to make sure you are actually saving money over another payment method.
-You actually might save by using a credit card – especially one with an intro APR.
+You actually might save by using a credit card – especially a credit card with a 0% intro APR.